Lemon Blueberry Smoothie

 Why You'll Love This Recipe

-- Sweet and Zesty: This blueberry smoothie is sweet from the blueberries but also has a perfect amount of zest from the lemon, it really has a beautiful balance!
+- Sweet and Zesty: This blueberry lemon smoothie is sweet from the blueberries but also has a perfect amount of zest from the lemon, it really has a beautiful balance!

 - Summer in a Glass: This blueberry smoothie is truly summer in a glass!
 Sweet blueberries and tart lemon make this like a creamy, frozen blueberry lemonade!
+I love this for an afternoon snack when it's warm out.

 - Perfect Combination: If you love the combo of tart lemon and sweet blueberries, you'll be obsessed with this smoothie!
 Also, try my Lemon Blueberry Protein Cookies with Collagen or Sourdough Blueberry Crumb Bars too!